|

 The

-Space Weather Monitor program is an education project to build
+The SID Space Weather Monitor program is an education project to build

 and distribute inexpensive ionospheric monitors to students around